harit105/programming-for-problem-solving/README.md

 # programming-for-problem-solving
-code for problems in assignments
+Code for problems in assignments
+The assignment is for the class GCET Programming for problem solving.